 PUMP WITH YOUR LEGS

 Save your arms and your back!
 Pumping SUP boards even with out great dual action pump can be a bit of work.
 Use your legs to pump up and down when it gets difficult and consider one of our industry-leading electric pumps - they are great time and energy savers!

 When manual pumping, take multiple breaks and develop a routine to get your board pumped.
 Don't blow all your energy trying to do it one go.

 CHECK YOUR PRESSURE

-To deflate your board use your thumb to push the stem down into the OPEN (DOWN) position with a slight twist counter clockwise.
+To deflate your board, use your thumb to push the stem down into the OPEN (DOWN) position with a slight twist counterclockwise.
 You will hear the air immediately release and the valve will lock into the open position.
-To remove the remaining air use the connected to the upper chamber of your pump to pull the remaining air out.
+To remove the remaining air use the pump with the hose connected to the upper chamber of your pump to pull the remaining air out.
 The key to getting your board to roll and pack well is making sure you remove all the air since if your board has residual air it will be difficult to fold.

-Often rolling the board on the opposite direction to squeeze all the air our before you unroll and roll correctly is a good method if you don't have your pump on hand.
+Often, rolling the board in the opposite direction to squeeze all the air out before you unroll and roll correctly is a good method if you don't have your pump on hand.
 Using your body weight to lay down on a partially deflated board can assist in removing any remaining air.

 DANGERS OF OVERINFLATION

 Heat can expand a board more than 2 PSI, so this needs to be accounted for especially if you are either paddling or storing your board in a hot environment.
 At 15 PSI, all of our boards have plenty of overhead for expansion so don't worry - just pump to 15 PSI and paddle contently and if you want your board a little stiffer, just be aware of your storage and paddling environment and you will be fine.

 DRY YOUR BOARD